-Net cash provided by financing activities for the years ended December 31, 2018 and 2017 was \$24,321,764 and \$7,437,672, respectively.
-Cash provided by financing activities in the year ended December 31, 2018 was due to the receipt of net proceeds totaling \$19,304,081 from the Controlled Equity Offering, \$3,902,500 from the issuance of promissory notes and \$1,173,106 from the exercise of warrants and stock options partially offset by \$57,923 of debt issuance costs related to the promissory notes.
-Cash provided by financing activities in the year ended December 31, 2017 was primarily due to \$5,026,181 in net proceeds received in a private placement financing completed during the year and the exercise of warrants and employee stock options of \$2,616,751, which was partially offset by the repayment of a debt obligation to the Alzheimer's Drug Discovery Foundation of \$205,260.
+Net cash provided by financing activities for the years ended December 31, 2019 and 2018 was \$0.6 million and \$24.3 million, respectively.
+Cash provided by financing activities in the year ended December 31, 2019 was due to proceeds from the exercise of warrants and stock options totaling \$0.6 million.
+Cash provided by financing activities in the year ended December 31, 2018 was due to the receipt of net proceeds totaling \$19.3 million from the Controlled Equity Offering, \$3.9 million from the issuance of promissory notes and \$1.2 million from the exercise of warrants and stock options partially offset by \$0.1 million of debt issuance costs related to the promissory notes.